lucasnell/nell_website/CONTENTS.md

 * `config.toml`: Sets site-level options, such as author, theme, and title.
 * `index.Rmd`: Sets default output to `blogdown:::blogdown_site`, which is necessary for building the site.
 This file shouldn't need edited.
-* `ives_lab.Rproj`: Options that are useful if you edit this repo in RStudio.
+* `nell_website.Rproj`: Options that are useful if you edit this repo in RStudio.